valloho/GameOfLife/README.md

 ### Step 3:

-   * Click on a random number of cells (but be aware of the rules to create a lot of next generations) to turn them *alive*
+   * Click on a random number of cells (but be aware of the rules to create a lot of next generations) to turn them *alive*.
    * Now click on the *Play Button* to start the game and watch how the cells change.
 The *Play Button* will change to a *Pause Button*.
 If you would like to see only a single next generation, press the *Forward Button*.
 If you would like to see the previous generation, press the *Back Button*.
-   * To pause the game, press the *Pause Button*
+   * To pause the game, press the *Pause Button*.
+   * Click on the *Clear Button* to remove the current cell formation.

 ## Classes, Files, Images
 * Classes